Frequently Asked Questions

 General

 Children’s Cancer Connection serves children diagnosed, treated or living in Iowa, as well as their families.
 CCC gets the majority of its referrals from Blank Children’s Hospital in Des Moines and the University of Iowa Stead Family Children’s Hospital in Iowa City.
 However, many of the children are referred to CCC through friends and family members already familiar with the organization.
-CCC currently serves nearly 750 families throughout the state of Iowa.
+CCC currently offers its services to 800 families throughout the state of Iowa.

 We are a statewide 501(c)3, nonprofit organization located in Johnston, Iowa.
 CCC does not have any national affiliations, nor does it receive federal or state funding.
 The organization hosts special events throughout the year to raise funds, and CCC relies on contributions from corporations, foundations and individuals to support the important programs and services we offer.
 Individuals may donate through employers’ charitable giving programs by recognizing Children’s Cancer Connection as a “donor choice.”
 If interested in becoming an event sponsor, please email the CCC Development Team or call 515-243-6239.